-Your mind and body are more closely connected than we ever imagined.
-Here’s how mental health issues can be rooted in physical ailments, and good nutrition can help.
+Your mind and body are closely connected.
+Here’s how good nutrition can impact your mental health.

 Here’s what you need to know when it comes to how your diet interacts with your mental health.

 Trying to figure out exactly what to eat on Paleo?
 Look no further than our FREE 21 Day Paleo Meal Plan.

 Grab Our FREE Paleo Meal Plan By Clicking Here!

 How Mental Health Is Rooted in the Body

 Trauma, abuse, and emotional stress can produce reactions within the body that become physical disease.
 (4) Even when mental health problems originate from an emotional or stress-based source, you can’t use positive thinking alone to ward them off.